 - Object pages to show the data from Salesforce objects with the List, Detail, and Related list pages.

 - Standard pages to show everything else.

 Object pages are grouped by the Object title.

-To create your first page you need to do a few steps:
+Create your first page you need to do a few steps

 1. Go to the list of Pages menu (1) on top of the page and click on the “New page” menu item at the bottom of the list of pages.